zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Brittany: All right, if you say so.
 I don’t really want to go into this mosque or temple or whatever it is.

 Cassius: Keep your voice down.
-Can’t you see that t here are people at the altar in prayer?
+Can’t you see that there are people at the altar in prayer?

 Brittany: I’ll just stay outside.
 Maybe I’ll walk o ver to that building over there with the dome and steeple.